alexandre-hallaine/Rainfall/bonus0/walkthrough.md

 0xbffff848
 ```

-Alright, let's craft our payloads:
+Alright, let's craft our payload:
 ```
 arg1 = padding of 20 bytes
 arg2 = padding of 14 bytes + address of the shellcode in the env + padding of 1 byte